mhimavamshi/basichttpserver/README.md

 - [ ] Use HTTP/1.0 caching mechanism
 - [ ] Handle Encoding
 - [ ] refactor
-- [ ] store the file data that is sent in a hashmap or other structure in-memory so future requests won't have to read from disk each time.
+- [X] store the file data that is sent in a hashmap or other structure in-memory so future requests won't have to read from disk each time.
 (Problem is of "cache" invalidation)
 - [ ] stop using threads (due to GIL etc.,) and use async await
-- [X] store and reuse previous served content to avoid disk reads for each new request

 expected to be done:
 - [ ] handle folders and path etc.,